nerdymalini/nerdymalini.github.io/_posts/2025-11-24-vertical-integration-of-superfunds.md

 date: 2025-11-24
 ---

-When Australians consider as their superannuation fund is usually actually an amalgamation of services.
-Most superannuation funds focus on their core competency and outsource key functions to third-party service providers.
+What Australians consider as their superannuation fund is usually actually an amalgamation of services.
+Most superannuation funds outsource key functions to third-party service providers, in theory so as to focus on their core competencies.

-However companies like Netflix, Apple and SpaceX have demonstrated the advantages of vertical integration.
+However companies like Netflix, Apple and SpaceX have demonstrated the advantages of vertical integration; and why narrowly focusing on core competencies may not be in the best interest of a company of its customers.

-Let's explore which school of thought would most benefit customers (fund members) and eventually the funds' bottom line?
+Let's explore which school of thought would best suit the superannuation industry.

 ## Super funds currently focus on their core competencies